ADitya024/sdev.github.io/README.md

-**Appsource SMS** a clean and modern school management system that covers everything from exams and assignments to budgeting and internal messaging for all staff.
+** SMS** a clean and modern school management system that covers everything from exams and assignments to budgeting and internal messaging for all staff.
 It even includes a mobile app that can work on all tablets and smartphones for convenient on-the-go use.
-Appsource SMS has a ton of features that largely appeal to teachers.
+ SMS has a ton of features that largely appeal to teachers.
 It provides educators with what they need to efficiently run their classrooms.
-It’s built with a complete suite of applications that permits you to automate all aspects of a school, including student information system, student-grading, student billing & library management.
-Appsource school system provides different access levels to its users.
+It’s built with a complete suite of applications that permits you to automate all aspects of a school, including student information system, student-grading, student billing & library management. school system provides different access levels to its users.
 The Super User/Administrator, Head master, Director of Studies, Teachers, Secretary, Librarian, etc all have separate access levels allowing them to only access information they require.

-  - Contact via WhatsApp on **+256-705-656565**
+  - Contact via WhatsApp on 9407174355

-**Appsource SMS is built using Pure PHP** (No PHP Framework Used)
+**SMS is built using Pure PHP** (No PHP Framework Used)

 #
 #